Rangers vs. Twins Player Props Betting Odds

 Seager Stats

-- Seager takes a two-game streak with at least one hit into this one.
-In his last five games he is hitting .316 with two home runs, five walks and four RBI.
+- Seager has picked up at least one hit in three straight games.
+In his last five games he is hitting .400 with a double, two home runs, four walks and four RBI.

 Seager Recent Games